On this page:

 - Displaying an illegal parking permit, a permit reported stolen or lost, or a permit that is reproduced or altered ($100 fine, plus towing fee).

-- No/improper or improperly displayed permit in reserved (A), faculty/staff (B), state/United States government, service, vendor, visitor, or any space other than student commuter or resident spaces ($50 fine).
+- No, improper, or improperly displayed permit in reserved (A), faculty and staff (B), state/United States government, service, vendor, visitor, or any space other than student commuter or resident spaces ($50 fine).

-- Parking in excess of posted time limit ($25 fine).
+- Parking in excess of any posted time limits ($25 fine).

-Violators of the university parking policy may be referred to appropriate authorities for disciplinary action in addition to paying outstanding fines and towing charges.
-Students may be referred to the Office of Student Affairs and Enrollment Services.
+If you violate the university parking policy, you may be referred to appropriate authorities for disciplinary action in addition to paying outstanding fines and towing charges.
+Students may be referred to the Office of Student Affairs.

-All persons operating vehicles and bicycles on campus are responsible for complying with the Wright State University parking policy (University Policy 7410), and the vehicle laws of the State of Ohio, Greene County and the City of Fairborn.
+If you operate a vehicle or bicycle on campus, you must comply with the Wright State University parking policy, and the laws of the State of Ohio, Greene County, and the City of Fairborn.